SKostanian/TreasureWebHunt/Notes.md

 - Meeting 10: Creating the leaderboard and fixing the geoposition to start when the questions start, Spartak.
 Date: 3/20/2024 23:23

+- Meeting 11: Fixing bugs with camera, with Treasure Hunts lists and creating responsiveness, Spartak, Dogush and Sergei together Date: 3/28/2024 16:58